xveiga/DawCord/README.rst

 Notes / Known issues
 ====================
-- Only supports 48kHz sample rate.
-No decimation or interpolation is implemented.
 - Bitrate is hardcoded on discord.py to 160kbps, independendly of the channel configuration.
 Quality is pretty good to show something quickly, but not for any serious work (sound is muddier, middle frequencies are boosted slightly,